lukaskorl/commander/readme.md

   * A best practice is to decouple vendor libraries used by the application layer by the use of _interfaces_.
 So the application layer defines how it will use the framework functionality without coupling directly to the framework.
   * A **command handler** executes a given command and runs the logic to fulfill the business value of the use-case.
 This is where reusage kicks in. **Command handlers** may receive commands from any **command bus** (used by CLI, HTTP, ...).

+## <a name="listeners"></a>Listening to events

+_Commander_ provides a configuration for automatically registering any number of event listeners to a given event.
+It is very likely that you may want to change this configuration.
+To do so you will have to publish the package configuration:

+	$ php artisan config:publish lukaskorl/commander

 ## <a name="decorator"></a>Decorating the command bus

 A **command bus** has a very simple interface (namely an _execute(...)_ method). it is easy to decorate that interface and let the decorator add functionality to the **command bus**.